gracechang1104/3dque_tech_assignment/README.md

 To run the project, first make sure you have Maven installed locally.
 Maven installation instructions can be found: https://maven.apache.org/install.html.
 If on Mac and homebrew is installed, Maven can be installed by running "brew install maven".

-Go to terminal and ensure you are in this project file directory: */3dque
+Go to terminal and ensure you are in the project file directory: */3dque

 Run the following command: mvn spring-boot:run

 Open a browser of your choice and go to localhost:8080/reverse/{string}, where {string} is a word or string of characters of your choice.

+To run the project as a JAR, ensure you are in the project file directory: */3dque

+Then, run java -jar target/3dque_technical_assignment-1.0-SNAPSHOT.jar